gabrielaBelsley/OptimalFAs_3DT1Maps/ReadMe.md

 Then run script varianceT1SPGR_OptimalFAs.m that finds the optimal FAs using a min-max approach.
 The simulation figures from the paper (Figures 1-3) and Table 1 are generated with this script.
-Note: also download the folder DrosteEffect-BrewerMap-ca40391 in order to generate the figures.
+Note: also download the folder DrosteEffect-BrewerMap-ca40391 (MATLAB File Exchange) in order to generate the figures.

 This code is distributed under the MIT license.
 If you use it, please cite the code: